Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Hypothesis Testing

 The log-likelihood ratios allow us to quantify whether (a) the observations are consistent with a Markovian error model (i.e., whether $H_1$ is plausible), and (b) whether the observations are consistent with a Clifford group operation with a Pauli error model (i.e., whether $H_2$ is plausible).
 In particular, we are interested in testing whether the answer to these questions changes when we apply PFR to our experiments.
-For this, it is necessary to look at the likelihood of hypotheses in different data sets, which are quantities that cannot be compared meaningfully, as some deviation may arise simply from statistical fluctuations.
-As will become evident in the experimental results, however, the behavior of the randomized experiments will be qualitatively different (i.e., orders of magnitude more consistent with a Markovian Pauli error model than the unrandomized experiments).
+For this, it is necessary to look at the likelihood of hypotheses in different data sets (i.e., the unrandomized and the randomized GST experiments).
+Likelihoods cannot be meaningfully compared across different data sets.
+Instead, we simply consider the plausibility of the different hypothesis for the different data sets, while taking great care to ensure that the data sets are representative of the same noise and error environment, as we now describe.